arlejeun/gdemo-workshops/content/card/build-a-bot.md

 workshop_url: https://workshop.genesys.com/workshops/Build-a-Bot/
 ---

-Learn how to Build a Bot using Genesys Dialog Engine!
+Learn how to Build a Bot using Genesys Dialog Engine now!